sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

 [^148]: "bāhyamanye püraka ityācakṣate-YSBHV, p.
 227."

-others after him, call it, following the bhāṣya-when there is absence of flow of airafter inhalation that is pūraka[^149].Miśra supplies the word *pūraka* and the word *recaka*which the bhāṣya does not have[^150].Continuing the same discussion on the same lines,the VK says that the exhalation of internal air is an internal activity[^151].And he immediately states that'it is called *recaka'*[^152](by others is understood from the earlier mention of *pūraka* by others).
+others after him, call it, following the bhāṣya-when there is absence of flow of airafter inhalation that is pūraka[^149].Miśra supplies the word *pūraka* and the word *recaka*which the bhāṣya does not have[^150].Continuing the same discussion on the same lines,the VK says that the exhalation of internal air is an internal activity[^151].And he immediately states that'it is called *recaka'*[^152] (by others is understood from the earlier mention of *pūraka* by others).
 According to Miśra i.e., when there is absence of flow of airafter exhalation that is called *recaka*[^153]-TV, under VBH, II.50.").
 Miśra makes his understanding of *pūraka* and*recaka* clear when he says further down-there is no inhalation so it is not *pūraka*;there is no exhalation so it is not *recaka*[^154].
 It is therefore very clear that the VK isindeed quoting Miśra and referring to him by the term *anye* as he has been consistently doing throughout the YSBHV.[^155]This, incidentally, can also indicate that there was a standard *Yogabhāṣya* and TV text by this time.

 [^149]: "yatra śvāsapūrvako gatyabhāvaḥ sa ābhyantaraḥ—VBH, under YS, II.
 50."